-Table 5.2.1: Documentation to be submitted for approval of DF and GF engines No. Item 1 Schematic layout or other equivalent documents of gas system on the engine 2 Gas piping system (including double-walled arrangement where applicable) 3 Parts for gas admission system 4 Arrangement of explosion relief valves (crankcase , charge air manifold, exhaust gas manifold) as applicable 5 List of certified safe equipment and evidence of relevant certification 6 Safety concept (for information) 7 Report of the risk analysis (for information) 8 Gas specification (for information) Do cuments and drawings to be submitted for the approval of DF engine 9 Schematic layout or other equivalent documents of fuel oil system (main and pilot fuel systems) on the engine 10 Shielding of high pressure fuel pipes for pilot fuel system, assembly 11 High pressure parts for pilot fuel oil injection system Do cuments and drawings to be submitted for the approval of GF engine 12 Ignition system Notes s: 1.
-2. 3. and m If required by Section 1.
-See 5.3 The documentation to contain specification of pressures, pipe dimensions naterials.
+Table e 5.2.1: Documentation to be submitted for approval of DF and GF engines No. Item 1 Schematic layout or other equivalent documents of gas system on the engine 2 Gas piping system (including double-walled arrangement where applicable) 3 Parts for gas admission system 4 Arrangement of explosion relief valves (crankcase , charge air manifold, exhaust gas manifold) as applicable 5 List of certified safe equipment and evidence of relevant certification 6 Safety concept (for information) 7 Report of the risk analysis (for information) 8 Gas specification (for information) Do ocuments and drawings to be submitted for the approval of DF engine 9 Schematic layout or other equivalent documents of fuel oil system (main and pilot fuel systems) on the engine 10 Shielding of high pressure fuel pipes for pilot fuel system, assembly 11 High pressure parts for pilot fuel oil injection system Do ocuments and drawings to be submitted for the approval of GF engine 12 Ignition system - g.macr. cyclem Notes S: 1.
+2. 3. and n 2.
+See 5.3